 The garden provides fun and nourishment every month of the year.
 Spring brings salad and other vegetables from winter plantings.
-Summer provides berries, fruit, and tender salad leaves; and herbs are ready to harvest for the coming year’s teas, pestos and scented sachets.
+Summer provides berries, fruit, and tender greens, and herbs are ready to harvest for the coming year’s teas, pestos and scented sachets.
 Fall is the time for harvesting all the good food remaining so we can dry or freeze it for winter dinners.

 Let us not forget, though, that in summer the garden is also full of beautiful flowers, both perennials and annuals.
 These fill the house with perfume and delight us with their color.
 By fall, the flowers are losing their petals, just as the trees lose their colorful leaves.